Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 The `topology` part includes the information on `nodes` (e.g., assets) related to a starting asset, as well as the `edges` (e.g., relationships) which the starting assets are part of.
 The body response also includes the entities themselves in the fields `relationships` and `assets`, so that it saves time in further retrieving the involved entities.

 In this case, the result is not significantly big, but it also can end up having dozens of assets and even more relationships.
 Note that bi-directional relationships are represented by two relationships with opposite directions.
-To narrow down the results, the closure queries support `assetFilters` and `relationshipFilters`, which helps limiting the results to assets and relationships respecting the filtering criteria.
+To narrow down the results, the closure queries support `assetFilters` and `relationshipFilters`, which helps limit the results to assets and relationships respecting the filtering criteria.

 TODO: DEVELOP THIS PART WHEN CLOSURE QUERIES WILL BE FINISHED.
 	CURRENT STATE THROWS THE FOLLOWING ERRORS: